 - The music, with a very experimental and at times gothic score by at that time newcomer John Frizzell.
 Even if Joss Whedon found it to be too blatant, I think it fits the strange atmosphere of the film very well.

 Let me put this straight: Alien Resurrection is quite an enjoyable film – if you take it as an adaptation of those crazy ass Dark Horse comic books.
 The ones in which scientists come up with a ridiculous plan to do something stupid and then completely unexpectedly everything goes to hell.
 One could say it is a comic book movie then and I wouldn’t necessarily disagree with a statement like that.
-After all it paved the way for the AVP films and what were they based upon again?
+After all it paved the way for the AVP films and what were those based upon again?

 My custom covers to Alien Resurrection were among the very first ones I’ve ever created, way back in a time that isn’t true anymore.
 They were all low res though, so I couldn’t wait until I could finally revamp them as part of this series.
 I decided to open up with the La-La Land Limited Edition Two-Disc Set (#1) from 2010.
 It’s the only original cover I have included in this series, because the next one (#2) is a remake of the original 1997 soundtrack.
 I never liked the distracting placement of the two main actors names on the original artwork; especially how carelessly unbalanced they were placed within the canvas.
 So I had to fix that by remaking the entire cover as a whole.